 But a part of me wants to learn and explore more of the country that I came from.
 It’s a hard decision, but I will go back to Poland.
 So, there will be more posts coming your way next year.

 In my search for Warsaw’s lost architecture, I came across two things that intrigued me.
 If you’re like me, you might find this fascinating.

 The first is a video that deals with Warsaw’s post-war reconstruction.
 While it’s in Polish, you can skip to the parts where they show the old pre-war buildings and how some of them looked after the war.
-The gist of the video is that quite a few of these magnificent buildings could have been salvaged, but were destroyed in name of communist propaganda.
+The video’s gist is that quite a few of these magnificent buildings could have been salvaged but were destroyed in the name of communist propaganda.
 Stalin, much like Hitler, had his own vision of what Warsaw should look like.
 Watching this truly made me sad.

 You can watch the video here.